-The metallicity of the Sun, $Z_{\odot}$, i.e. the fraction of solar mass residing in elements heavier than Helium, is a fundamental diagnostic of the evolutionary history of our star.
+The metallicity of the Sun, $Z_{\odot}$, i.e., the fraction of solar mass residing in elements heavier than helium, is a fundamental diagnostic of the evolutionary history of our star.
 Therefore, it is of paramount importance to determine this quantity accurately.
-Up to 1998, the state-of-the-art was given by the measurements of Anders \& Grevesse (AG89) \cite{ag89} and Grevesse \& Sauval (GS98) \cite{gs98}, which yielded metallicities of $Z_{\odot} = 0.0202$ and $Z_{\odot} = 0.0170$ respectively.
+Up to 1998, the state-of-the-art was given by the spectroscopic measurements of Anders and Grevesse (AG89) \cite{ag89} and Grevesse and Sauval (GS98) \cite{gs98}, which yielded metallicities of $Z_{\odot} = 0.0202$ and $Z_{\odot} = 0.0170$, respectively.
 Moreover, heavy element mixtures provided by AG89 and GS98 also yielded good agreement with inferences from helioseismology.

 However, following 1998, a systematic downward revision of the solar metallicity has degraded the agreement between models and helioseismology.
-In particular, the sets of abundances known as AGS05 \cite{ags05} and AGSS09 \cite{agss09} report a metallicity of $Z_{\odot} = 0.0122$ and $Z_{\odot} = 0.0133$ respectively.
-These revisions have completely spoilt the previous agreement between models and helioseismology, leading to what is now known as the ``solar modelling problem" (see e.g. \cite{problem} for a review).
-The sound speed $u(r)$ is inferred to be $\sim 1\%$ lower than predicted at the bottom of the convective zone boundary (CZB, a discrepancy of about $10\sigma$), whereas the surface Helium abundance $Y_s$ and the CZB $R_b$ are approximately $7\%$ lower and $1.5\%$ higher than those deduced from helioseismology, which amount to discrepancies of approximately $6\sigma$ and $15\sigma$ respectively.
-Various solution to the problem have been proposed, including exotic energy transport due to captured dark matter (see e.g. \cite{sarkar,bertone,silk,scott,scott1,scott2}), missing opacity~\cite{krief,mendoza,opacities}, and enhanced convection~\cite{yang}.
+In particular, the sets of abundances known as AGS05~\cite{ags05} and AGSS09~\cite{agss09} report a metallicity of $Z_{\odot} = 0.0122$ and $Z_{\odot} = 0.0133$, respectively.
+These~revisions have completely spoiled the previous agreement between models and helioseismology, leading to what is now known as the ``solar modeling problem'' (see, e.g.,~\cite{problem} for a review).
+The sound speed $u(r)$ is inferred to be $\sim$1\% lower than predicted at the bottom of the convective zone boundary (CZB, a discrepancy of about $10\sigma$), whereas the surface helium abundance $Y_s$ and the CZB $R_b$ are approximately $7\%$ lower and $1.5\%$ higher than those deduced from helioseismology, which amount to discrepancies of approximately $6\sigma$ and $15\sigma$, respectively.
+Various solutions to the problem have been proposed, including exotic energy transport due to captured dark matter (see, e.g.,~\cite{sarkar,bertone,silk,scott,scott1,scott2}), missing opacity~\cite{krief,mendoza,opacities}, and enhanced convection~\cite{yang}.
 It is worth pointing out that a revised prediction for the iron opacity at solar interior temperatures hints at a 30--400\% higher opacity than predicted, which goes in the direction of solving the problem, although it only provides half the missing opacity~\cite{bailey}.

 In this paper, I will consider another possibility, namely that the solar metallicity determined using spectroscopic methods might in fact not be representative of the true metallicity of the Sun.
 I will consider alternative measurements from solar wind emerging from polar coronal holes, previously reported in~\cite{vsz16}.
 The implications that these measurements have for solar models have previously been considered by myself and others in the earlier work~\cite{vfz}.
 In this communication, I briefly reassess these findings and provide a summary of the current status of solar models in light of solar wind measurements.~\footnote{This communication is based on a talk given at the cosmology session at the 51$^{\text{st}}$ Rencontres de Moriond.}